day8/re-frame/docs/WIP/MentalModelOmnibus.md

 __Second__, we believe in ClojureScript, immutable data and the process of building a system out of pure functions.

-__Third__, we believe in the primacy of data, for the reasons already described in the main README. re-frame has a data oriented architecture.
+__Third__, we believe in the primacy of data, for the reasons described in the main README. re-frame has a data oriented functional architecture.
 It implements an infinite loop of Derived data.

-__Fourth__, we believe that Reactive Programming is one honking great idea.
+__Fourth__, we believe that Reactive Programming is one honking good idea.
 How did we ever live without it?
 It is a quite beautiful solution to one half of re-frame's data conveyance needs, **but** we're cautious about taking it too far - as far as, say, cycle.js.
 It doesn't take over everything in re-frame - it just does part of the job.